Find out what you need to know about accessing your pension savings and the tax tips that can help you make the most of them.

 For more about the tax implications of taking money out of your pension savings, including what to consider if you’re planning to keep working and paying into your pension as well, try the Money Advice Service or read our article Taking money from your pension plan soon?
 Here’s what to think about.

 Whatever your plans for life after 55, whether that’s to continue working, work less, set up your own business, or travel, taking out just what you need and leaving the rest in your pension plan until you need it could be a clever move for many people.
 This is because you’re keeping your money invested with the potential for growth.

 Taking out more than you need and putting it in a current or low-interest savings account, for example, means you lose that potential for growth, and as costs rise with inflation this means you can afford to buy less with your savings.

 However, as Wills don’t usually cover pension plans, it’s important to tell your pension provider(s) who you want your money to go to on your death.
 You can do this by nominating your beneficiaries and keeping these details up to date.
 Your provider(s) will take your wishes into account.
-Read our guide to passing on your pension tax efficiently for more.
+Read the Pension Advice Service’s Death and Pensions guide for more.

 A pension is an investment, the value can go down as well as up and you could get back less than you paid in.